Enduring Face-Down Recovery After a Vitrectomy

 I had this same question.
 I thought, no way should anyone have to do this!

-Well, in some rare instances, a patient just could not assume this position for long, due to musculoskeletal problems (osteoporosis comes to mind).
+Well, in some rare instances, a patient may not be physically able to assume this position for a lengthy period of time due to musculoskeletal problems (osteoporosis comes to mind).
 It is theoretically possible that with a retinal detachment, you wouldn't have to do face-down positioning (because of the location of the tear or detachment), but the overwhelming majority of the time, you'll have to be face-down.

 You will have a gas bubble in your eye following surgery, or, less frequently, silicone oil.
 The gas bubble will disappear completely within weeks, but the silicone oil will be there indefinitely, and will necessitate another surgical procedure to remove it.